GSCrawley/electron_passwords/README.md

 ## an additional feature that would make sense might be an encryption algorithm, so once a random password has been generated, only the owner is able to see the actual password...

+## to see the app in the browser, use " yarn start "

+## to activate the electron app in dev mode, use " yarn electron-dev "